hgrshenoy/ghost/README.md

 #This repo is colned from https://github.com/docker-library/ghost

-Additinal to ghost specific files it includes buildspec files to be used by AWS Code Build
+Additional to ghost specific files it includes buildspec files to be used by AWS Code Build